dmbarbour/wikilon/docs/AwelonLang.md

 Active debugging is an umbrella term for techniques to observe a computation in-progress.
 These techniques include logging, profiling, breakpoints.
 In Awelon, active debugging may occur via instrumentation of words.
 That is, a runtime can be configured to log arguments to a word, profile evaluation of a word, or stall evaluation of a word.
 Usefully, words can be instrumented without intrusive modification of a program.

-* stall - prevent or delay linking of word
+* stall - prevent further rewrites here
 * trace - record argument(s) into debug log
 * profile - record evaluation statistics